michtra/poloseek/README.md

 This information will be displayed in status commands to help identify vehicles.

 ## Notes
-- Web scraping functionality is currently a placeholder in the `/refresh` command
-- The bot requires appropriate Discord permissions to function
 - SQLite database file will be created in the same directory as the bot script
 - All timestamps are stored in ISO format and converted to CDT for display
 - The `/give` command provides immediate transfer
-- The `/approve` command handles the normal reservation approval workflow